Combined-cycle power plant: Design principles

 The efficiency of a heat engine, the fraction of input heat energy that can be converted to useful work, is limited by the temperature difference between the heat entering the engine and the exhaust heat leaving the engine.

 In a thermal power station, water is the working medium.
-High pressure steam requires strong, bulky components.
+High-pressure steam requires strong, bulky components.
 High temperatures require expensive alloys made from nickel or cobalt, rather than inexpensive steel.
-These alloys limit practical steam temperatures to 655 °C while the lower temperature of a steam plant is fixed by the temperature of the cooling water.
+These alloys limit practical steam temperatures to 655°C while the lower temperature of a steam plant is fixed by the temperature of the cooling water.
 With these limits, a steam plant has a fixed upper efficiency of 35–42%.

-An open circuit gas turbine cycle has a compressor, a combustor and a turbine.
-For gas turbines the amount of metal that must withstand the high temperatures and pressures is small, and lower quantities of expensive materials can be used.
-In this type of cycle, the input temperature to the turbine (the firing temperature), is relatively high (900 to 1,400 °C).
-The output temperature of the flue gas is also high (450 to 650 °C).
+An open-circuit gas-turbine cycle has a compressor, a combustor and a turbine.
+For gas turbines the amount of metal that must withstand the high temperatures and pressures is small, so lower quantities of expensive materials can be used.
+In this type of cycle, the input temperature to the turbine (the firing temperature), is relatively high (900 to 1,400°C).
+The output temperature of the flue gas is also high (450 to 650°C).
 This is therefore high enough to provide heat for a second cycle which uses steam as the working fluid (a Rankine cycle).

-In a combined cycle power plant, the heat of the gas turbine's exhaust is used to generate steam by passing it through a heat recovery steam generator (HRSG) with a live steam temperature between 420 and 580 °C. The condenser of the Rankine cycle is usually cooled by water from a lake, river, sea or cooling towers.
-This temperature can be as low as 15 °C.
+In a combined-cycle power plant, the heat of the gas turbine's exhaust is used to generate steam by passing it through a heat-recovery steam generator (HRSG) with a live steam temperature between 420 and 580°C. The condenser of the Rankine cycle is usually cooled by water from a lake, river, sea or cooling towers.
+This temperature can be as low as 15°C.

 Typical size

-Plant size is important in the cost of the plant.
-The larger plant sizes benefit from economies of scale (lower initial cost per kilowatt) and improved efficiency.
+Plant size is an important factor in overall cost.
+The larger plant sizes benefit from economies of scale (lower initial cost per output power) and improved efficiency.

-For large-scale power generation, a typical set would be a 270 MW primary gas turbine coupled to a 130 MW secondary steam turbine, giving a total output of 400 MW.
-A typical power station might consist of between 1 and 6 such sets.
+For large-scale power generation, a typical set would be a 270 MW primary gas turbine coupled to a 130 MW secondary steam turbine, providing a total output of 400 MW.
+A typical power station might consist of between one and six such sets.

 Gas turbines for large-scale power generation are manufactured by at least four separate groups – General Electric, Siemens, Mitsubishi-Hitachi, and Ansaldo Energia.
-These groups are also developing, testing and/or marketing gas turbine sizes in excess of 300 MW (for 60 Hz applications) and 400 MW (for 50 Hz applications).
-Combined cycle units are made up of one or more such gas turbines, each with a waste heat steam generator arranged to supply steam to a single or multiple steam turbines, thus forming a combined cycle block or unit.
-Combined cycle block sizes offered by three major manufacturers (Alstom, General Electric and Siemens) can range anywhere from 50 MW to well over 1300 MW with costs approaching $670/kW.
+These groups are also developing, testing or marketing gas turbines in excess of 300 MW (for 60 Hz applications) and 400 MW (for 50 Hz applications).
+Combined-cycle units are made up of one or more such gas turbines, each with a waste-heat steam generator arranged to supply steam to a single or multiple steam turbines, thus forming a combined-cycle block, or unit.
+Combined-cycle block sizes offered by three major manufacturers (Alstom, General Electric and Siemens) can range anywhere from 50 MW to well over 1300 MW, with costs approaching $670/kW.